FAForever/wiki-pages/Linux-Install.md

 Please define INSTALL4J_JAVA_HOME to point to a suitable JVM.
 ```

 Install a compatible Java Runtime Environment.
-If none is available through apt you can download and manually install a compatible version from [Adoptium](https://adoptium.net/temurin/releases)
+If needed you can download and manually install a compatible version from [Adoptium](https://adoptium.net/temurin/releases)
 ```
 sudo apt install openjdk-17-jre
 ```